danielflopes/public/Beliefs.md

 ##On the self
 - Owning too many things make the things own you.
 - Transparency allows us to better connect, become more tolerant, to better focus on what matters, and it's a mean to a better world.
-But we should take into account others peoples feelings when practicing it.
+But we should take into account other people's feelings when practicing it.
 - The only thing that stands in the way of great success are ourselves.

 ##On Education